Pgm-nurari/Minor-Project/README.md

 - 📊 **Event Management** - Create and track events, sub-events, and budgets
 - 💰 **Transaction Tracking** - Record and manage financial transactions
 - 📈 **Advanced Analytics** - Interactive visualizations and reports
+- � **Real-time Notifications** - Smart alerts for assignments, updates, and budget thresholds
+- 📝 **Activity Logging** - Complete audit trail of all system actions
+- 💵 **Budget Monitoring** - Automatic alerts at 50%, 75%, 90%, and 100% of budget
 - 🔍 **Smart Tables** - Search, filter, sort, and export data
 - 🎨 **Modern UI** - Responsive design with gradient themes
+- ✏️ **Profile Management** - Edit profile and change passwords for all users

 ## 👤 Default Credentials